act-rules/act-rules.github.io/pages/structure/accessibility-support.md

 Content: MUST Work with AT:

-Five SC require that content must be "programmatically determinable."
+Six SC require that content must be "programmatically determinable."
 This means that the content is authored in such a way that user agents, including assistive technologies, can access the information.

 - 1.3.1: Info and Relationships
 - 1.3.2: Meaningful Sequence